The Shinwaris, are a nomadic Afghan people and those that have moved to Pakistan have succeeded in establishing themselves via their food.

 Take each tomato and using a sharp knife make an X at the opposite side of the stem, put the tomatoes in a bowl and pour the boiling water over them.
 Leave aside for a minute, using a slotted spoon remove the tomatoes and cool.
 Gently peel off the skin, chop and keep aside.

-Heat a wok/karahi, add the ghee, oil and meat pieces, fry together on a high heat until meat is brown all over, add the ginger and garlic and cook together for 2 mins.
+Heat a wok/karahi, add the ghee/butter and oil, add half the meat pieces, fry on a high heat until meat is brown on both sides, repeat for the other half, remove into a dish.

-Add the salt and turmeric, cook covered, on a low heat for 20 mins, if using chicken it will be almost done, stir well and proceed to stage 6.
-If using lamb stir well and cook covered, on a low heat for a further 40 mins or until meat is cooked, you may need to add more water.
+Add the salt and turmeric and cook covered on a low heat for 10 mins, add half a cup of water if needed and cook for another 10 mins, if using chicken it will be almost done proceed to stage 7.
+If using lamb add a cup of water cook covered, on a very low heat for a further 20 mins, or until meat is cooked through.

-Add the yoghurt, black pepper, chillie flakes and cumin, mix in, then stir from time to time on medium/high flame until oil separates from the mixture - bhun stage.
+Add yoghurt, black pepper, chillie flakes and cumin, mix in and stir from time to time on medium/high flame until oil separates from the mixture - bhun stage.

 Garnish with the coriander, ginger, green chilies and lime slices.

-Finally heat another tablespoon of ghee in a small pan, pour over the karahi to give it a glaze. (optional)
+Finally heat some ghee or butter in a small pan, pour over the karahi to give it a glaze. (optional)

 Best eaten with naans dipped in water, then placed on a heated frying pan, sprinkled with a tablespoon of the gravy from the karahi and heated on both sides. yummy!!